bochoa2/My-Portfolio/README.md

   Coursework project showcasing HTML and CSS skills
 <a href="https://docs.google.com/document/d/10b7Xc1N2C1mggKY5iu_YlxhbIjWjQWVCety_L2eNzHg/edit?usp=sharing&resourcekey=0-2UhNXoDiB9VP1vKrbQ8hQg"> SQL Project</a>

 Project showing how I applied filters to SQL queries

+<a href="https://docs.google.com/document/d/1rGckRKa6AxOLHW-OetZhepa8FTVBzW9vfK8JPrPdTfo/edit?usp=sharing"> Creating a UI Project<a/>

+Coursework project done within a group.The objective of this project is to provide audit trail information through the parsing of JSON data and present it in a user-friendly UI.
+It will only include 10 rows per page and the ability to filter the data as liked.
+The UI is the Audit Trail Viewer (ATV), which shows the parsed data from the JSONS and makes them into a user-friendly table.

 <h2> 🤳 Connect with me:</h2>